Administrative divisions of Myanmar: Post-independence

 Upon independence, on 4 January 1948, the Chin Hills area was split from Arakan Division to form Chin Special Division, and Kachin State was formed by carving out the Myitkyina and Bhamo districts of Mandalay Division.
 Karen State was also created from Amherst, Thaton, and Toungoo Districts of Tenasserim Division.
-Karenni State was separated from the Federated Shan States, and Shan State was formed by merging the Federated Shan States and the Wa States.
+Mongpai State of the Federated Shan States was separated to form Karenni State, and Shan State was formed by merging the other Federated Shan States and the Wa States.

 In 1952, Karenni State was renamed Kayah State.
 In 1964, Rangoon Division was separated from Pegu Division, whose capital shifted to Pegu.
 In addition, Karen State was renamed Kawthoolei State.

-In 1972, the Hanthawaddy and Hmawbi districts were moved under Rangoon Division's juridstiction.
+In 1972, the Hanthawaddy and Hmawbi districts were moved under Rangoon Division's jurisdiction.

 In 1974, after Ne Win introduced a constitution, Chin Special Division became a state, and its capital moved from Falam to Hakha.
 Kawthoolei State's name was reverted to Karen State.
 Mon State was created out of portions of Tenasserim Division and Pegu Division.
 Mon State's capital became Moulmein, and Tenasserim Division's became Tavoy.
-In addition, Rakhine Division was granted statehood.
+In addition, Arakan Division was granted statehood.

 In 1989, after the coup d'état by the military junta, the names of many divisions in Burma were altered in English to reflect Burmese pronunciations.

 After 1995, in Kachin State Mohnyin District was created out of Myitkyina District as part of the peace agreement with the Kachin Independence Army.